 This summary about how to respond to incoming calls is from Pima County, Arizona.

-It’s critical that CCP staff — as well as shelter and enforcement staff — understand the key aspects of our CCP when communicating with the public.
+It’s critical that CCP staff — as well as shelter and field services staff — understand the key aspects of our CCP when communicating with the public.
 The following outline is intended to provide all staff with a clear, concise guide, which will ensure that staff are providing residents with accurate, consistent information.

 - Our program is called the Community Cats Project.
 It is a public-private partnership of Best Friends Animal Society, PetSmart Charities™ and the Pima Animal Care Center.